Sergii-Ladniuk/easy-static-web/README.md

 Keep the terminal window running this command all the time opened while you work on the website.

-Now you can go to the browser, open http://localhost:4000 and see how your website looks like.
+Now you can go to the browser, open <a href="http://localhost:4000" target="_blank"></a> and see how your website looks like.

 # Making changes to the content